learn-co-curriculum/dsc-combining-dataframes-pandas-lab/README.md

 ## Introduction

 In this lab, we'll gain practice combining DataFrames through concatenation.
-We'll also learn to read in tables from a Database and store them in separate tables, as well as how to execute various types of joins to selectively combine the information stored in the tables!
+We'll also learn to read in tables from a database and store them in separate tables, as well as how to execute various types of joins to selectively combine the information stored in the tables!

-## Objectives
+## Objectives:

-* Concatenate multiple DataFrames together into a single DataFrame
-* Use `sqlalchemy` to connect to a sqlite database and read in individual tables as DataFrames
+You will be able to:
+* Understand and explain when to use DataFrame joins and merges
+* Be able to use pd.merge when combining DataFrames based on column values
-* Understand and execute the various types of joins (inner, outer, left, and right joins)
+* Understand, explain and use a range of DataFrame merge types: outer, inner, left and right
+* Use pd.concat() to stack DataFrames

 ## Getting Started